The spread of new electronic pills with integrated sensors creates both ethical and legal challenges, researchers warn.

 Pills with integrated sensors are a micro monitoring device already a reality in Europe and the United States and in the future they will fill the shelves of pharmacies.

-“The data collected by the pills constitute a track that reveals your state of health and your consumption of medicines.
-Very sensitive data, which in the hands of third parties can affect a person's life insurance premiums or job opportunities ".
-It says so Timo Minssen, professor at the Center for Advanced Studies in Biomedical Innovation Law (CeBIL) of the University of Copenhagen.
-"For this there is a need for complete transparency and clarity on how pharmaceutical manufacturers will use and manage this data."
+“The data collected by the pills constitutes a trace that reveals your health status and your medicine consumption.
+Very sensitive data, which in the hands of third parties can affect a person's life insurance premiums or job opportunities".
+It says so Timo Minssen, professor at the Center for Advanced Studies in Biomedical Innovation Law (CeBIL) at the University of Copenhagen.
+“Therefore there is a need for complete transparency and clarity on how pharmaceutical manufacturers will use and manage this data.”

 How electronic pills work